 Insider attacks in SA are security breaches or malicious activities carried out by individuals or entities with authorized access to SA systems, networks, or data within the agricultural technology infrastructure who abuse their privileges for malicious purposes [22].
 These attacks can come from employees, contractors, suppliers, or any other trusted entity within the business that has been provided access to firm data and systems, resulting in unlawful access, data theft, and network exploitation.
 Employees can use their privileged access to the agritech system to steal or manipulate data [17].
 It can significantly affect agricultural operations, data integrity, and overall system security [22][55][142].
 Insider attacks in SA include data theft and unauthorized access, sabotage and data manipulation, intellectual property theft, unlawful transactions, insider espionage, and credential theft and misuse.
-The perception layer of IoT-based SA is particularly vulnerable to insider attacks in SA include (1) In 2022, an insider with access to pest control systems in a smart agricultural setting changed the schedule and dose of pesticide sprays.
+The perception layer of IoT-based SA is particularly vulnerable to insider attacks, which can introduce eavesdropping interferences by inserting an external agent in disguise [55].
+Real-world examples of insider attacks in SA include (1) In 2022, an insider with access to pest control systems in a smart agricultural setting changed the schedule and dose of pesticide sprays.
 This alteration impacted pest management efficacy and may have increased pest resistance; (2) In 2021, an insider event in smart irrigation systems resulted in an employee manipulating irrigation schedules and settings without authority.
 This prohibited conduct resulted in poor water distribution, causing crop stress and yield decline; and (3) In 2020, an employee with access to livestock monitoring devices purposefully corrupted the data collecting procedure.
 This move interrupted animal health and activity monitoring, which might jeopardize animal welfare and agricultural output.